chuckiihub/signing-service/README.md

 ```
 api/                  Represents the HTTP Transport layer.
 -- dto/                 Contain the Request and Response declarations
--- validation/          Contains the logic to setup the validation logic and "a" custom validator.
+-- validation/          Contains the logic to setup the validation logic and "a" custom
+                        validator.

-config/               It encapsulates the configuration of the app and provides a way to fetch
+config/               It encapsulates the configuration of the app and provides a way to
-                      binding address and log level from env vars.
+                      fetch binding address and log level from env vars.

 crypto/               I've treated this directory as a library.
-I did some modifications to support
+I did some modifications
-                      the addition of new encryption algorithms
+                      to support the addition of new encryption algorithms.

 domain/               Device, Signature and Health structures.

-errors/apperrors.go   This is a custom error wrapper so when the error travels up in the call stack,
+errors/apperrors.go   This is a custom error wrapper so when the error travels up in the
-                      the caller knows a bit more about the error (like http.StatusCode)
+                      call stack, the caller knows a bit more about the error (like
+                      http.StatusCode)

 persistence/          This is basically a repository pattern.
-I assume we might want to store stuff
+I assume we might want to
-                      in different databases so I did not enforce any DB dependency between them.
+                      store stuff in different databases so I did not enforce any DB
+                      dependency between them.

-service/              So to abstract the domain logic from the Transport Layer I build services that
+service/              So to abstract the domain logic from the Transport Layer I build
-                      could be used later to add a different transport layer (websockets, gRPC)
+                      services that could be used later to add a different transport
+                      layer (websockets, gRPC)

 static/docs/          Docs of the API, so you can also test it quickly.
-Assumes service is running
+Assumes service
-                      on port 8081
+                      is running on port 8081
 ```

 ### Addition of new Algorithms